filfreire/scripts/README.md

 # scripts
-Useful scripts I use on a daily basis
+Useful scripts I use on a daily basis (Github version! for Gitlab specific go [here](https://gitlab.com/filipefreire/scripts))

 ## How to use